Joross Gamboa

-John Ross Sanchez Gamboa (born November 28, 1984), known professionally as Joross Gamboa, is a Filipino actor and model who was a 2nd runner-up in the 1st season of Star Circle Quest.
+John Ross Sanchez "Joross" Gamboa (born November 28, 1984), is a Filipino actor, comedian and model who was a 2nd runner-up in the 1st season of Star Circle Quest.

+Early life and education

+Gamboa is born on November 28, 1984 to Natio Gamboa, a Custom examiner and Monet Gamboa, a realtor.
+He has two younger siblings: Jvix Gamboa and Jillian Gamboa.

+He went to De La Salle–College of Saint Benilde and took up computer science but unable to finish his degree due to his acting career.
+In 2014, Gamboa returned to school; studied nursing but shifted and graduated with Bachelor of Arts in Mass Communication at Southville International School and Colleges.

+In 2025, Gamboa graduated with a bachelor's degree in biblical studies from the divinity school of Colorado-based Global Life University in Pasig.
+He is a practising Evangelical Christian.

 Career

 After four years of being with ABS-CBN Star Magic, Joross Gamboa is asked to be released and signed a two-year contract under the management of Becky Aguila.
-He was seen in the comedy segment Kaya Mo Ba To? in 2005 followed by Maynila in 2007 of the GMA Network, which became the reason for rumors of Joross Gamboa moving to the said Network.
+He was seen in the comedy segment Kaya Mo Ba To? in 2005 followed by Maynila in 2007, both aired on GMA Network, which became the reason for rumors of Joross Gamboa moving to the said Network.
 After signing a contract with Becky Aguila, he will stay with ABS-CBN as his new talent manager still has issues with GMA Network.

 Ending the contract of Joross Gamboa with Becky Aguila, he is now under the management of Noel Ferrer since late 2009.
 Noel Ferrer also manages other famous actors like Bayani Agbayani and Ryan Agoncillo who are both with TV5.
-Currently a freelance artist, since he left his former kapamilya network ABS-CBN, he is now open working with all networks.
+Currently a freelance artist, since he left his former Kapamilya network ABS-CBN, he is now open working with all networks.

-Right after doing a movie with Star Cinema last October 2010 My Amnesia Girl, Joross Gamboa was back December 2010, on ABS-CBN as the Antagonist in the Kristine Series: The Second Book in December playing antagonist to Bangs Garcia's character and Zanjoe Marudo's character Bernard in the Hit Primetime Television Drama.
+Right after doing a movie with Star Cinema last October 2010 My Amnesia Girl, Joross Gamboa was back December 2010, on ABS-CBN as the antagonist in the Kristine Series: The Second Book in December playing antagonist to Bangs Garcia's character and Zanjoe Marudo's character Bernard in the Hit Primetime Television Drama.

 After doing shows for ABS-CBN and TV5, and after winning best supporting actor for Intoy Syokoy ng Kalye Marino in Cinemalaya last year, he is now back doing movies with Star Cinema.

 In 2016, Gamboa transferred from ABS-CBN to its rival network GMA Network.
 In 2017, he is now a freelance artist and he appeared as a supporting cast in ABS-CBN's La Luna Sangre and guest role in FPJ's Ang Probinsyano.

+Gamboa is part of the top four highest-grossing Filipino films of all time, namely Hello, Love, Again, Rewind, Hello, Love, Goodbye and The Hows of Us.

+Business

+Gamboa has a family owned resort, Mexitali Resort, a Mexican-themed resort located in Nasugbu, Batangas.